-NOTE 15 - COMMITMENTS AND CONTINGENCIES
+NOTE 15 - COMMITMENTS

-The College has established an encumbrance system to track its outstanding commitments on construction projects.
-Outstanding commitments on construction contracts were \$1,877,338.62 at June 30, 2020.
+The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
+Outstanding commitments on construction contracts were \$538,346.00 and on other purchases were \$329,629.23 at June 30, 2020.